 An important key question, however, is how broadly data from model viruses can be applied to other viruses, such as SARS-CoV-2.
 One assumption is that SARS-CoV-2 will behave similarly to SARS-CoV-1.
 However, as noted earlier, there are reported differences between SARS-CoV-2 and other enveloped viruses, including SARS-CoV-1.
 Of particular relevance is a published report that indicates SARS-CoV-2 is stable for 60 minutes at pH between 3 and 10 (2).
 These data highlight the potential risk in extrapolating data from one virus to another.
 Additionally, data from the non-coronaviruses listed in ICH Q5A that are typically used to validate downstream processes are also probably less relevant for comparison.

 Based on the discussion above, a case can be made that the risk of contamination with SARS-CoV-2 to traditional biotech products, especially those produced in CHO cell culture, is likely to be low.
 However, for many advanced therapy medicinal products (ATMPs), the risk is likely to be higher.
 First, cells may come directly from patients or donors, who may be infected, and some manufacturing processes use raw materials that are of biological, and sometimes human, origin (8).
 Second, the increased number of open manipulations in the manufacture of ATMPs increases the opportunity for an operator to introduce virus into the process.
 Third, for processes that use human cells, the potential risk of replication from human viruses is higher (9).
 Virus permissiveness, however, is cell-type dependent.
-One published report indicates that SARS-CoV-2 is capable of infecting T-lymphocytes (10) while another indicates that replication of SARS-CoV-2 in HEK293T cells was not observed without first transfecting the cells to express the ACE2 receptor (11).
+Replication of SARS-CoV-2 in HEK293T cells was not observed without first transfecting the cells to express the ACE2 receptor (10), while multiple other human cell lines were found to replicate SARS-CoV-2 (11).
 This lack of replication in the human cell lines HEK293 and HT1080 was also confirmed in the literature (5).
 Fourth, as some ATMP products have a short shelf life, the speed of testing may be a challenge, in addition to the considerations above.
 Finally, some ATMPs, especially cell-based therapies, have little to no downstream clearance capable of removing an undetected and unwanted contaminant (9).
 One presenter assigned the highest risk to allogeneic cell therapies, a lower risk to autologous cell therapies, and the lowest risk to acellular and gene therapy products.
 Because of the challenges for ATMPs, it was recommended by one of the speakers with regulatory expertise that additional testing (e.g., of operators, drug product prior to release, or high-risk materials) and rigorous application of current good manufacturing practices (CGMPs) be applied to ensure product safety.

 Continuity of biopharmaceutical manufacturing is essential to providing life-saving medications to patients who need them, even in the face of a global pandemic.
 As confirmed by all the presenters during the webinar and from all but one respondent to the pre-webinar survey, biomanufacturing operations have not been stopped or paused during the COVID-19 pandemic.
 However, ensuring continued operation will rely on raw material availability, maintaining the health and availability of personnel, and ensuring no disruptions in product distribution or services provided by outside companies.